(Eye Movement Desensitization Reprocessing)

 How does EMDR work?

 EMDR works by using bilateral stimulation (i.e. eye movement or sound) to stimulate the right and left sides of our brain which in turn helps facilitate healing.
 The goal with EMDR is to target negative memories and reprocess those memories so that you have little to no disturbance in the present day.
 When we experience a negative / traumatic event our bodies (heart, soul, mind, body) store those sensations.
 Many times we are able to naturally reprocess negative events.
 But there are other times where negative events get locked up in our brain.
 These are the moments when we feel stuck.
 EMDR helps reprocess so that we can experience healing and resolve.

-This practice is affiliated with Peach Court Counseling.
+I believe in relationship and I also believe that trauma directly impacts our day to day relationship which is where EMDR becomes such a great resource.
+I have witnessed some of the greatest healing moments through the EMDR process.
 My focus is to foster an environment not only for healing but for full living.
 EMDR can be an avenue to help kickstart that process.
 My approach is rooted around emotions, story, and what is happening in the moment.

 email@example.com | 2729 Bransford Ave., Nashville, TN 37204 | (615) 601 - 1334